tomjoht/tomjoht.github.io/_restapicourse/pubapis_all_about_markdown.md

 {{tip}}Most text editors (for example, Sublime Text or Webstorm or Atom) have Markdown plugins/extensions that will create syntax highlighting based on Markdown tags.{{end}}

-### You can treat the Markdown files with the same workflow and routing as code.
+### You can treat the Markdown files with the same workflow and routing as code

 Another great thing about Markdown is that you can package up the Markdown files and run them through the same workflow as code.
 You can run diffs to see what changed, you can insert comments, and exert the same control as you do with regular code files.
 Working with Markdown files comes naturally to developers.